glencbz/notes/02-js-jquery/js-callbacks-iterators/readme.md

 var oneSecondInterval = setInterval(annoy, 1000);
 ```

-Things to be careful of: you need to know what the function expects as parameters.
-Javascript is forgiving, but not a mind-reader.
+`setInterval` and `setTimeout` accept callbacks without parameters.
+However, there are many more cases where callbacks should have parameters.
+Make sure your callbacks handle the parameters properly!

-Oh, and if you want to disable the timers before they fire, you can use the `clearTimeout(timeoutHandle)` or `clearInterval(intervalHandle)` functions:
+If you want to disable the timers, you can use the `clearTimeout(timeoutHandle)` or `clearInterval(intervalHandle)` functions.
+Remember to assign the timeout or interval to a variable first!:

 ```js
 var fourSecondTimeout = setTimeout(announce, 4000);